-According to The Annie E. Casey Foundation’s KIDS COUNT annual reports, Louisiana has averaged 49th in child well-being among the states for 29 years.
-For nearly a third of a century, in terms of child well-being, Louisiana’s children would have been better off living in any of 48 other states.
+According to The Annie E. Casey Foundation’s KIDS COUNT annual reports, Louisiana has averaged 49th in child well-being among the states for 32 years.
+For nearly a third of a century, in terms of child well-being, Louisiana’s children would have fared better living in any of 48 other states.

 Remember, our children are not doomed, but we must change.
 Louisiana’s leaders in strategic positions must make the care of our children a priority.
 All of us in our communities must do the same!

 Our children are not destined to grow up among the nation’s harshest conditions.
 In fact, real evidence shows other states have significantly improved the well-being of their children in a relatively short period of time – when they decide to do so and then act on that decision.

 Using data available from The Annie E. Casey Foundation, KIDS COUNT Data Center, http://datacenter.kidscount.org, I have created the following table of states which have improved their overall child well-being rank among the states by two positions or more between 2014 and 2015.

 As the chart indicates, in a single year, 11 states (more than 20%) improved their rank in overall child well-being by two or more positions.
 Five states (10%) improved their child well-being rank by 3 or more positions.
 Minnesota made it to number 1 in child well-being with a 4 position move and Alaska improved by 6 positions between 2014 and 2015.

 Note, too, these are not all liberal, wealthy, northern states.
 Some are even deep southern states!
 Look at South Carolina and Georgia.
 In other words, it can be done!